VoxeLibre/VoxeLibre/mods/ITEMS/mcl_campfires/README.md

 Gerold55 - Code Start + Models?
 PrairieWind - Improved and Cleaned Up Code, and added the soul campfire and crafting recipes. cora - Added burning damage.
+AncientMariner - Changed smoke to particle spawner and tweaked particle configuration.

 License of media
 ----------------